tinymce/tinymce-docs/advanced/configuring-comments-callbacks.md

 }
 ```

-### Edit
+### tinycomments_edit_comment

-Comments uses the conversation `edit` function to edit a comment.
+Comments uses the conversation `tinycomments_edit_comment` function to edit a comment.

-The `edit` function allows updating or changing an original comments and returns via the `done` callback once successful.
+The `tinycomments_edit_comment` function allows updating or changing original comments and returns via the `done` callback once successful.
 Unrecoverable errors are communicated to TinyMCE by calling the `fail` callback instead.

-The `edit` function is given a request object as the first parameter, which has these fields:
+The `tinycomments_edit_comment` function is given a request(req) object as the first parameter, which has these fields:

 * **conversationUid**: the uid of the conversation the reply is a part of.